tirimatangi/Lazy/README.md

 There are more examples on how to use `Lazy::runParallel` in [example-1.cc](https://github.com/tirimatangi/Lazy/blob/main/examples/example-1.cc).
 For an example on how to use stop tokens to communicate between the functions, see example 1.2 in [example-1.cc](https://github.com/tirimatangi/Lazy/blob/main/examples/example-1.cc).

-#### 2. Vector in, vector out
+### 2. Vector in, vector out using either disposable threads or a threadpool

+#### 2.1.
+Disposable threads

 You can run a function or a set of continuations in parallel for each element of the input vector and get the results as a vector.
-By default, the maximum number of parallel threads in the thread pool is the number of cores in your machine.
+By default, the maximum number of parallel threads is the number of cores in your machine.
-You can set the thread pool size manually with template argument, for example `auto vecOutput = Lazy::runForAll<128>(vecInput, ...);`
+You can set the number of threads manually with template argument, for example `auto vecOutput = Lazy::runForAll<128>(vecInput, ...);`
+The threads will be disposable in the sense that the threads will die when the function returns.
+Examples 2.1 to 2.6 in [example-2.cc](https://github.com/tirimatangi/Lazy/blob/main/examples/example-2.cc) show how to use disposable threads with function `Lazy::runForAll`.

 Here is an example on running a sequence of 3 continuations where the inputs are in std::vector<int> and the output is an std::vector<double>.